gmrock/gmrock.github.io/_posts/2023-03-11-OpenWrt-Firewall.md

 I wanted to have wired connection to my home automation setup (running on Raspberry Pi).
 However it's not near the router.
 So I have made use of [PLC](https://en.wikipedia.org/wiki/Power-line_communication){:target="_blank"}.
 Once you pair (will need a minimum of 2 - transmitter and receiver) the PLC (won't be covering it here, it's straight forward and should be clear in the documentation that comes with the product), I have connected an ethernet cable from `Access Point 2` to one of the PLCs which is close to it.
 The other PLC is plugged close to the home automation setup and an ethernet cable is connected to it.

 #### Step 5:
-Login to openwrt admin page and navigate to Network > Firewall.
+Login to openwrt admin page and navigate to `Network` > `Firewall`.
 The default setup should look like this.
 ![firewall page](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/firewall_step5.png)

 #### Step 6: